Dani285/SVMVoiceControlApp/README.md

 The application will calculate the vectors extract the values from the model and save those in an array or vector for further use.
 Using a deep learning algorithm and the above mentioned libraries we made the model structure and implemented it.
 After making the model we trained it and discovered the accuracy for the support vectors.
 Still under maintance because we need to implement other features and capabilities for the model.
 In the future will be implemented the last features of the model.
 Still need some time for improvement there are lot of features to create but in the future everything will be done.
 The project will be published in here as soon as finished entirely.
+Paralel solution used for faster debugging right now but will be adjusted.